State of the Future Index

 - Freedom rights (number of countries rated “free”)

-- Proportion of seats held by women in national parliaments (% of members)
+- Proportion of seats held by women in national parliaments (%)

 - Internet users (per 100 people)

 The most important changes to the computation of the 2017 SOFI compared with earlier SOFIs include:

 - New variables were added and some variables were replaced with new ones (e.g., “Social unrest indicator” has been added; “Fossil fuel and cement production emissions” has been replaced with “CO2-equivalent mixing ratio (ppm)”).